-A simple scale I will put forward for you to elaborate the significance of digital marketing is the amount of money an average brand is willing to spend on digital marketing.
-According to Salary.com an average digital marketing manager working for an average brand earns 7 to 8 thousand dollars each month.
-This is just the salary for a manager of the digital marketing department and not the total expense of department which will easily fall somewhere ten to hundred times this amount (including salaries of other team members and paid promotions and other expenses for resources).
+A simple scale I will put forward for you to elaborate on the significance of digital marketing is the amount of money an average brand is willing to spend on digital marketing.
+According to Salary.com, an average digital marketing manager working for an average brand earns 7 to 8 thousand dollars each month.
+This is just the salary for a manager of the digital marketing department and not the total expense of the department which will easily fall somewhere ten to a hundred times this amount (including salaries of other team members and paid promotions and other expenses for resources).

-Building on these numbers it is safe to assume that one moderately well doing brand is spending at least a million dollar on digital marketing and this should give you an idea of the worth of the entire industry.
+Building on these numbers it is safe to assume that one moderately well-doing brand is spending at least a million dollar on digital marketing and this should give you an idea of the worth of the entire industry.
 This is the money that brands and industrialists are putting in digital marketing.
 How much do you think digital marketing is generating from them.

-According to Digital Global net worth of digital marketing industry in US is 192 Billion Dollars.
-This is the sole worth of this industry in US and you can only assume the global worth of this marketing industry which provides you platform to reach consumers around the world.
+According to Digital Global net worth of the digital marketing industry in US is 192 Billion Dollars.
+This is the sole worth of this industry in US and you can only assume the global worth of this marketing industry which provides you a platform to reach consumers around the world.

-Forrester Research has shared that online consumers already dedicate 52% of their media hours to digital channels and this trend is expected to inflate exponentially taking the net worth of Digital Marketing Industry for UD to $306 billion by 2020.
+Forrester Research has shared that online consumers already dedicate 52% of their media hours to digital channels and this trend is expected to inflate exponentially taking the net worth of the Digital Marketing Industry for UD to $306 billion by 2020.

 Tow Way Marketing Approach